-The first time viewers meet single mom Rosie Lyons (Ruth Madeley) in the HBO and BBC mini-series Years and Years, she’s just gone into labor with her second son and is figuring out where to drop off her eldest.
-As the youngest of the four Lyons siblings, Rosie isn’t known for planning ahead.
+The first time viewers meet single mum Rosie Lyons (Ruth Madeley) in the BBC mini-series Years and Years, she’s just gone into labour with her second son and is figuring out where to drop off her eldest.
+The youngest of the four Lyons siblings, Rosie isn’t known for planning ahead.
 But she’s buoyant, funny, and kind — an ever-positive presence in a show that often veers into devastating territory.

 “There’s so much you can say about her,” Madeley says about her character Rosie in an interview with Refinery29.
 “I’d imagine that the fact that she has spina bifida is down the list of interesting things.”

 Like Madeley, Rosie was born with spina bifida, a condition that occurs when the spine and spinal cord don't develop properly in the womb.
 Rosie requires a wheelchair to get around.
 Originally, the character Rosie wasn’t written as a wheelchair user, but after Madeley’s audition, it was clear she was Rosie.
 So, Years and Years creator Russell T. Davies worked with Madeley to shape Rosie’s character around Madeley’s own disability.